claasz/rails8_cli_new/README.md

 # --api

-Looking at the diff `--api` disables certain browser related things (web-console, selenium, fragment caching).
-It also prevents the whole Hotwire stuff.
+Looking at the diff, `--api` disables certain browser related things (web-console, selenium, fragment caching).
+It also disables all JavaScript related stuff.

 ## --minimal